logo

 They're Not Endangered.

-Since these birds are found in many other places apart from South Asia, they're not considered endangered and are thus not added to the International Union for Conservation of Nature (IUCN) list.
+Since these birds are found in many other places apart from South Asia, they are not considered endangered and are thus not included on the International Union for Conservation of Nature (IUCN) list.

 They're Not Endangered.